Skip to main content

 CSI is unique opportunity for select faculty members with demonstrated interest or expertise in landscape performance.

-The Case Study Investigation (CSI) program allows faculty members to sharpen research skills, build relationships with leading landscape architecture firms, collaborate with peers, and gain exposure in the growing field of landscape performance.
+The Case Study Investigation (CSI) program allows faculty members to sharpen research skills, build relationships with leading landscape architecture firms, collaborate with peers, and gain exposure in the field of landscape performance.
 Participating students have an unparalleled opportunity to interact with practitioners and gain hands-on experience while receiving substantial training to build research and quantitative skills and gain a deeper understanding of the design and evaluation process.

 Team Composition